What is Recovery Coaching?

 - Resourcing community services

 - Emphasis on the 8 Dimensions of Wellness

 How much of an impact does Recovery Coaching have?

-Where is the Recovery Coach program being implementing?
+Where is the Recovery Coach program being implemented?

-How do I get in touch with a recovery coach in Gallatin County?
+How do I get in touch with a recovery coach?

 How do I get a Recovery Coach program in my community?

 We can bring this model to any community either as a consultant or the full program.
+Communities such as Butte and eastern Montana have done this.
 Contact the MPN office to learn more.
 406- 551-1058.

 Where can I find out more about the Recovery Coach program?